-In summary, this work makes the following contributions: \begin{enumerate}[leftmargin=*] \item The \textbf{Bloom system}, which implements a novel design for integrating LLM chat with established, UI-based behavior change interactions.
+In summary, this work makes the following contributions: \begin{enumerate}[leftmargin=*] \item The \textbf{Bloom system}, which implements a novel design for integrating an LLM health coaching chatbot with established design strategies and interface elements.
 Bloom is grounded in evidence-based strategies from behavior change theory and interactions from HCI research.
-Bloom leverages qualitative context from coaching conversations to personalize a number of \textit{LLM-augmented behavior change interactions}. \item The \textbf{first safety evaluation of an LLM-based health coaching agent}.
-We share results, prompts, and a benchmark dataset containing 600 examples to support future research on safety. \item Findings from the \textbf{first field study of an LLM-based PA coaching agent}, a four-week, between-subjects randomized study with $N=54$ participants comparing Bloom to a non-LLM control.
-We analyze wearable PA outcomes, survey responses, system interaction logs, and qualitative coding of pre/post semi-structured interviews to assess both behavioral and psychological outcomes. \item \textbf{Design implications} drawn from our field study's findings to inform future work on LLM-augmented behavior change interactions and LLM health coaching systems. \end{enumerate}
+Bloom leverages qualitative context from coaching conversations to personalize a number of \textit{LLM-augmented behavior change interactions}. \item A \textbf{safety evaluation} of our LLM-based health coaching agent.
+We share results, prompts, and a benchmark dataset containing 600 examples to support future research on safety. \item Findings from our \textbf{field study} of an LLM-based PA coaching agent, a four-week, between-subjects randomized study with $N=54$ participants comparing Bloom to a no-LLM control.
+We analyze qualitative coding of pre/post semi-structured interviews, survey responses, wearable PA outcomes, and system interaction logs to assess both behavioral and psychological outcomes. \item \textbf{Design implications} drawn from our field study's findings to inform future work on LLM-augmented behavior change systems and LLM health coaching. \end{enumerate}